zvikesh/index/README.md

   - ALP

 RAP TP scripts
+- Basic View to demonstrate most of semantic annotations usage.
+-

 - Check how frameworks handles the data validation for domain value and value table without value help.
 - How it handles after adding value help.
 - How to highlight the box for which the error occured during save sequence.